A7med205/N-plus-1-Sentence-Generator/README.md

 ### Phase One – Sentence Lists

-1. Collect corpora
+1. **Collect corpora:** Public sentence banks such as Tatoeba and OpenSubtitles are sourced for each language.
-2. Build lemma frequency lists
+2. **Build lemma frequency lists:** Usine Stanza (a context aware NLP model) the most frequent lemmas (base or dictionary forms of each word) are extracted from the dataset and sorted by frequency, and part of speech information / multiple definitions for each word are pulled from Wiktionary.
-3. Human vetting of lists
+3. **Human vetting of lists:** Erreneous entries are removed and the best definitions are chosen for each word.
-4. Generate sentences (via corpus or LLM)
+4. **Generate sentences:** For each new word, a sentence that contains only preveuously learned words is either sourced from the sentence bank or machine generated.
-5. Final human review
+5. **Final human review:** The quality/naturalness of each example sentence is reviewed by a native speaker.

 | Language         | 1 | 2 | 3 | 4 | 5 |
 | ---------------- | - | - | - | - | - |